 First to relatives in Paris for a few weeks, then to London for a school year (Wellesley House), then another school year in Montreal, Canada (Bishops College School) – the more sure but time consuming immigration route to the US through Canada.
 It was a two year immigrés journey – before finally settling in the very European scaled, and for them, more adaptable city of Boston versus New York.

-Peter graduated from Phillips Academy Andover, then Dartmouth as ski team captain and an MS in International Relations from Harvard (Slavic Languages and Literature), He then served in the US Air Force Reserves as 2nd Lieutenant (Intelligence) in the early 1950’s.
-Afterwards, he spent a few years as a Boston-based financial analyst for HC Wainright & Co, but the lure of the mountains always beckoned.
+After Andover, Peter graduated from Dartmouth as ski team captain and obtained an MS in International Relations from Harvard (Slavic Languages and Literature).
+He then served in the US Air Force Reserves as 2nd Lieutenant (Intelligence) in the early 1950’s.
+Afterward, he spent a few years as a Boston-based financial analyst for HC Wainright & Co, but the lure of the mountains always beckoned.

-With his brother and best friend, Hans, an Andover-Tabor-Harvard educated Boston investment banker, the two founded Ski Club 10* (click link and see footnote at bottom) at the base of Sugarbush Mountain, the first American on-mountain ski social club of true ‘jet set’ international notoriety where the likes of brothers Oleg and Igor Cassini, NYC restaurateurs and brothers Elio and Alesandro Orsini, Vincent Sardi of NYC’s Sardi’s Restaurant, the Greek shipowner Stravos Niarchos, society doyenne Nan Kempner and others hung out and partied in this new-found fun winter retreat in Vermont’s North Country.
-Oleg Cassini was the fashion designer for Jacqueline Kennedy, and Igor the society columnist who wrote a Hearst syndicated NYC gossip column under the name Cholly Knickerbocker.
+With his younger brother and best friend, Hans, an Andover-Tabor-Harvard educated Boston investment banker, the two founded Ski Club 10* (see link and footnote at bottom) at the base of Sugarbush Mountain, the first American on-mountain ski social club of true ‘jet set’ (international) notoriety where the likes of brothers Oleg and Igor Cassini, NYC restaurateurs and brothers Elio and Alesandro Orsini, Vincent Sardi of NYC’s Sardi’s Restaurant, the Greek shipowner Stravos Niarchos, society doyenne Nan Kempner and others hung out and partied in this new-found fun winter retreat in Vermont’s North Country.
+Oleg Cassini was the fashion designer for Jacqueline Kennedy, and Igor was the society columnist who wrote a Hearst syndicated NYC gossip column under the name Cholly Knickerbocker.
 He is credited with first coining the phrase “jet set” and giving Sugarbush its nickname as “Mascara Mountain”.

-Peter wrote the book “Ski the American Way” considered by many a ski teaching classic – interpreting and defining what was to be called the new American Skiing Technique – and he was featured in numerous issues of Ski and Skiing Magazines amongst others.
+Peter wrote the book “Ski the American Way” considered by many a ski teaching classic – interpreting and defining what was to be called the new American Skiing Technique – and he was featured in numerous issues of Ski and Skiing Magazines among others.